HouseAccountEng/omen/README.md

 # Omen

 You ask Claude a complex question about data stored by your Rails app.
 Claude answers with the SQL.
 Rails runs it.
-You win.

-Omen is a Rails engine that can be mounted on any Rails app running on PostgreSQL.
+Omen is an engine that you too can use.
+You just need a Rails app running on PostgreSQL.
 Omen provides the models and the logic to talk to Claude; to parse what it says; to run read-only statements.

 Your data never travels.
 Claude is shown the schema and writes one `SELECT`; Rails runs it and